shpongledsummer/atmospheric-weather-card/README.md

 <br>

-> **A note on AI:** I've been pretty skeptical of projects that use AI tools because they usually end up as a mess.
+> **A note on AI:** I've been pretty skeptical of projects that use AI tools because they often end up as a mess.
 This project is basically a personal challenge to figure out why that is, and to see what happens when AI is forced to act strictly as an amplifier for things you are already good at.

 ## Contents